refinedev/refine/documentation/blog/2024-07-16-top-hosting.md

 hide_table_of_contents: false
 ---

+**This article was last updated on July 16, 2024, to add sections for Database Hosting Options and Backup and Recovery.**

 ## Introduction

 Most developers spend a significant proportion of their private time building side projects.
 These projects come in different forms and sizes.
 More often than not, you need to temporarily host these projects on a platform to test, showcase, or obtain feedback.